..........................................

 "Jihad and Ethnicity in Post Communist Eurasia.
 On the Trail of Trans-national Islamic Holy Warriors in Kashmir, Afghanistan, Central Asia, Chechnya and Kosovo".
 Journal of Ethnopolitics. vol 2, no 3-4, March/June 2003.
 (CLICK TO READ)

-"Unraveling the Links between Middle East and Islamic Militants in Chechnya."
-Central Asia-Caucasus Analyst.
+"Unraveling the Links Between the Middle East and Islamic Militants in Chechnya" Central Asia-Caucasus Analyst.
 Johns Hopkins University.
 Feb.
 12, 2003.
 (CLICK TO READ)

 "Hidden Ethnocide in the Soviet Muslim Borderlands."
 Journal of Genocide Research. vol. 4. no. 3.
 Sept.
 2002.